Hanging Out in Gustavia Town St. Barth

 Le Repaire**

 One of the places we ended up dining at fairly often was Le Repaire, located just across the street from Gustavia Harbor.
-The reason we dined here was out of convenience more than anything, but we kept coming back because the food was consistent, the pricing reasonable, the location central.
-Moreover, it is always open, even on Sundays when the entire town closes shop, you’ll be able to have a meal here.
+The reason we dined here was out of convenience more than anything, but we kept coming back because the food was consistent, the pricing reasonable, and the location central.
+Moreover, it is always open, and even on Sundays when the entire town closes its shop, you'll be able to have a meal here.
 The gazpacho soup below was delicious.
 You can phone them for more info at +590 590 27-7248.

 Fish Corner Food and Market***